TaigaTreant/isaac-chapi/README.md

        include("[INSERT_CHAPI_SCRIPTS_DIRECTORY_HERE].customhealthapi.core")

-5) Add callbacks for CustomHealthAPI.Enums.Callbacks.ON_SAVE and CustomHealthAPI.Enums.Callbacks.ON_LOAD to your mod to handle Custom Health API save data (see wiki for details).
+5) Add callbacks for CustomHealthAPI.Enums.Callbacks.ON_SAVE and CustomHealthAPI.Enums.Callbacks.ON_LOAD to your mod to handle Custom Health API save data.

-Any further information about Custom Health API and it's features are located in the Github project's wiki (currently unfinished).